ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-133.md

 ---
-title: Welcome to IPFS Weekly 133
+title: 'Welcome to IPFS Weekly 133: April Meetup, Scaling Ethereum, Protocol Labs Resnet Lab, and More'
 description: Catch up on the April IPFS Community meetup, hacking for Scaling Ethereum, & some brand new projects on IPFS!
 author: Emily Vaughan